-A hard copy of every prescription order shall be readily retrievable, legible, and available 11.04.10 for inspection for a period of two years from the date of any transaction relating to such prescription order unless the prescription drug outlet can comply with all conditions as outlined in Board Rule 11.11.00 in order to not retain the original prescription order for non-controlled substance prescription drugs and Schedule II.
-III.
-IV. and V controlled substances.
+A hard copy of every prescription order shall be readily retrievable, legible, and available 11.04.10 for inspection for a period of two years from the date of any transaction relating to such prescription order unless the prescription drug outlet has received written Board approval to not retain the original prescription order for non-controlled substance prescription drugs and Schedule II, III, IV, and V controlled substances.
 Prescription orders will be deemed to be readily retrievable, legible, and available if they are filed according to the numerical sequence of the serial numbers assigned pursuant to Rule 2.01.10, and are easily readable without the aid of any special device.
-Prescription drug outlets electronically maintaining prescription orders shall maintain all hard copy controlled substance prescription orders that are not e-prescribed in accordance with section 12-280-134(1)(a), C.R.S., Rules 11.01.00 and 11.02.00(a)(3) and (4), and Title 21 CFR 1304.04 and file the affected hard copy orders by the date of dispensing.
-In addition to being filed in numerical sequence, three different prescription files shall be maintained: one file shall consist only of Schedule II controlled substance prescription orders; the second file shall consist only of Schedule III.
-IV and V controlled substance prescription orders; and the third file shall consist of all non-controlled substance prescription drug prescription orders.
+If Board-approval for the electronic maintenance of prescription orders is granted. the affected prescription drug outlet shall maintain all hard copy controlled substance prescription orders in accordance with section 12-280-134(1)(a), C.R.S., Rules 11.01.00 and 11.02.00(a)(3) and (4), and Title 21 CFR 1304.04.
+In addition to being filed in numerical sequence, three different prescription files shall be maintained: one file shall consist only of Schedule II controlled substance prescription orders; the second file shall consist only of Schedule III, IV and V controlled substance prescription orders; and the third file shall consist of all non-controlled substance prescription drug prescription orders.
 Filing of prescription orders in any manner other than by numerical sequence will result in such prescription orders being deemed not readily retrievable and available.